MicrosoftDocs/learn/learn-pr/azure/azure-resource-manager-template-deploy-integrate/includes/5-exercise-singledeployment.md

 > [!NOTE]
 > The first time you activate a sandbox and accept the terms, your Microsoft account is associated with a new Azure directory named Microsoft Learn Sandbox.
 You're added to a special subscription named Concierge Subscription.

-Here, you will deploy a simple Azure Resource Manager (ARM) template from local directory on your own machine, from a Github repo with a URI and directly from the Azure portal.
+Here, you will deploy a simple Azure Resource Manager (ARM) template from local directory on your own machine and from a Github repo with a URI.

 This exercise uses the [Azure Resource Manager Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 Be sure to install this extension in Visual Studio Code.